Deploy a Retail essentials demo environment on Azure (AX 2012)

 - Click Download to download a management certificate.
 This management certificate enables Lifecycle Services to communicate with Azure on your behalf.
 By default, the management certificate is saved to the Downloads folder on your computer and is named LifecycleServicesDeployment.cer.

 Upload the management certificate to Azure.
-To do so, complete the following steps:
+To do so, see the instructions in Upload an Azure Management API Management Certificate.

 Go back to the browser that displays the Microsoft Azure setup panel in Lifecycle Services.
 Click Next.